 SEO vs. SEM (Which is the best?)

 Most online marketers often argue about the viability of one over the other.
 However, the majority of traders agree that SEO is the best method.
-SEO is interconnected with SEM, and the use of one without the other, is a strategy doomed to failure.
+SEO is interconnected with SEM, and the use of one without the other is a strategy doomed to failure.

 Otherwise, in some situations, the pay-per-click (PPC) is much more viable than SEO.
 For example, to acquire immediate traffic following a launch, an organized PPC campaign is needed because the results are much faster than the SEO.
-However, staying confined to the PPC is bad for an ecommerce, since SEO is a necessity.
+However, staying confined to the PPC is bad for an eCommerce, since SEO is a necessity.

 While organic SEO takes longer to bring benefits, it generates credibility and reputation in the market, which is not possible in the case of CPP.
 Finally, when starting an e-commerce business, it is best to assess the needs and demands and provide a divided effort.

-SEM and SEO more efficient together
+SEM and SEO are more Efficient Together

 Now, to make it all the more complex, although the functions of SEM and SEO seem different, they are more effective when used together.
 The success of SEM and SEO relies heavily on the words or context that users enter every time they search for something on the Internet.
 Regarding SEM, let’s take for example the sponsored links.
-PPC is an advertisement which is triggered by a word or phrase used by a user.
+PPC is an advertisement that is triggered by a word or phrase used by a user.
 When a particular word or phrase is searched for, a corresponding PPC ad is displayed.
 SEO works the same way.
 The designer defines a specific keyword (or expression) in his HTML code that he thinks is used by most Internet users looking for information, information that the site must contain.

-Although all these processes involving SEM and SEO are painful and time consuming, they are meant to target your traffic.
+Although all these processes involving SEM and SEO are painful and time-consuming, they are meant to target your traffic.
 A site publisher must be able to discern both the needs and expectations of users, as well as having a real passion for informing and providing Internet users with the product or service they are looking for.